idboussadel/sprint-6/README.md

 ### Day 5: Work with Data Migration

-i created the following architeture :
+I set up the following directory structure for the migration module:

 ```bash
 migration_module/